It’s school holiday time again and there’s loads of fun activities around Newcastle and the Hunter.

 There’s also the updated The Mummy Project Fun 100 List containing 100 suggestions of fun things to do with your family this summer in Newcastle & surrounding area.

 What’s great about these passes is that you decide how you want to use them.
 You can use the pass in one day for a mega-filled fun day.
-Or you can use them over multiple days or even over months as the passes don’t expire until December 2017.
+Or you can use them over multiple days or even over months as the passes don’t expire until December 2018.
 We’re planning to use ours during the school holidays and have some fun.
 Pick up your Entertainment Passes from the Customer Service Desk at Charlestown Square.
 Conditions apply.

 Don’t forget about the movies as well.
 It’s a great choice to keep kids entertained especially if it’s hot or raining outside.
 There’s plenty of new release family movies on this school holidays.